This article addresses some of the frequently asked questions regarding subscriptions and product versions.

 The release calendar will inform you which versions are destined for which subscriptions.

-This information is published in the Calendar of release dates.
+This information is published in the release calendar.

 It would be best to use the fixed versions to accommodate change freezes such as this.

 Complexity is indeed the enemy of security.
-This is precisely why we have reduced the number of options that a you have to choose between, made all of the available subscriptions more up to date and also given them "use appropriate" names since the versions are no longer as relevant.
+This is precisely why we have reduced the number of options that you have to choose between, made all of the available subscriptions more up-to-date and also given them use appropriate names since the versions are no longer as relevant.